anugoyal84/hackerrank/README.md

-I am uploading the solutions of my hackerrank problems.
+I am uploading the solutions of my hackerrank problems.My primary language is java.
 Hope it will be useful to you as well.